NewOrderGame/monorepo/CONTRIBUTING.md

 - Build common module for the first time: `yarn workspace @newordergame/common build`

+- For the development server with all services run: `yarn all`

-- Run the development server: `yarn start:dev`
+- For the development server with packages from `.nogrc` run: `yarn dev`

 Then you will see runtime log and if there are no errors check the game.